How do I get a Covid-19 test in France to return to the UK?

-Otherwise, the safer bet is to book a PCR test at a laboratory or at certain airports.
+We have not heard reports of French antigen tests being refused, but if in doubt the safer bet is to book a PCR test at a laboratory or at certain airports.

 All Covid-19 tests in France are free for people living in the country.

-This is not always the case for non-residents.
-Some laboratories charge people who are not in the French healthcare system.
+This is not the case for non-residents.

 The easiest way to find a place to get a Covid-19 test is through the government website sante.fr.
 Simply type in the department you are in and you will see a list of all laboratories offering tests.

 There is also a map of all the testing laboratories with the relevant contact details.